chrishah/MITObim/README.md

 	-bash-4.1$ ~/PATH/TO/MITObim.pl

-which should display the usage:
+which should display the usage (NOTE: There have been small changes in the naming of parameters in MITObim 1.7):

 	usage ./MITObim.pl <parameters>